-If you are invited to a gathering that has a black tie optional dress code, and you do have access to a full tuxedo, you should go ahead and wear it.
+If you are invited to a gathering with a black-tie optional dress code and have access to a full tuxedo, you should go ahead and wear it.
 However, if you do not, here are the guidelines.

 It is acceptable not to wear a tuxedo, although it is still recommended.
 However, a polished, black suit with notch lapels is a suitable alternative.